Are you applying empathy as part of your sales and marketing approach?

-According to Adamson, “empathy” is the one word that matters most to sales [and marketing] success.
+Why?
+Because according to Brent Adamson, “empathy” is the one word that matters most to sales [and marketing] success.

-Writers note: You can read/listen part one here: New research: Boost organic growth from current customers
+Writers note: You can view part of our interview here: New research: Boost organic growth from current customers.

 Does empathy capture everything your book, The Challenger Customer, is about?